gloinart/weight_in_bytes/README.md

 ## Future updates
 * Customization via free functions in addition to as_tuple()
-* Extend Cereal support to utilize non-intrusive and versioned Cereal functions
+* Improve Cereal support to utilize non-intrusive and versioned Cereal functions
 * Improve overhead for standard library containers
+* Add more reflection possibilities (boost::describe and boost:serialize)